MicroEJ/docs/VEEPortingGuide/uiBRS.rst

 ..
 [4] The LLAPI is immediately called.
 ..
 [5] The step **2** doesn't change the flow of the *implicit region*: a call to ``LLUI_DISPLAY_IMPL_newDrawingRegion(..., true)`` is always performed even if a call to ``LLUI_DISPLAY_IMPL_newDrawingRegion(..., false)`` is performed just before.
 ..
-[6] The clip has not changed but the LLAPI is explicitly called again.
+[6] The clip has not changed, but the LLAPI is explicitly called again.
 ..
-[7] The clip has not changed so the *implicit region* is not notified.
+[7] The clip has not changed, so the *implicit region* is not notified.

 Flush vs Refresh
 ----------------

 The Graphics Engine does not store the regions (implicit or explicit).
-The BRS has the responsibility to implement the LLAPI (the hooks, see above) and to manage these regions.
+The BRS is responsible for implementing the LLAPI (the hooks, see above) and managing these regions.

 When the application calls ``Display.flush()``, the Graphics Engine immediately calls the LLAPI ``LLUI_DISPLAY_IMPL_refresh()``.
 This call allows the BRS: